cschimezie-dot/cschimezie-dot.github.io/_posts/2026-07-06-dont-ghost-the-broker-borrower-fallout-prediction.md

 ## Project Overview

-This project focused on a real business problem for Noble Equity:
+This project focused on a real business problem for Noble Equity, which answers:

-**Which commercial mortgage borrowers are likely to pay the application fee, and which borrowers are likely to disappear before moving forward?**
+** "Which commercial mortgage borrowers are likely to pay the application fee, and which borrowers are likely to disappear before moving forward based on previous application fee payments?" ****

 In commercial lending, lead volume alone is not enough.
 A company can receive many borrower applications, but if those borrowers do not pay, submit documents, or continue through the process, the sales team wastes time chasing weak leads.
 It was very frustrating for mortgage sales reps to not go home without a paycheck.

-The goal of this project was to build a borrower-fallout prediction model that helps Noble Equity distinguish serious borrowers from those more likely to drop out, and to develop a user-friendly web application so stakeholders and clients can use and vet borrowers in their free time, saving the tech headaches and the time required to open a computer.
+The goal of this project was to build a borrower-fallout prediction model that helps Noble Equity distinguish serious borrowers from non-serious borrowers, and develop a user-friendly web application so stakeholders and clients can use and vet borrowers in their free time, saving the tech headaches and the time required to open a computer.

-In simple terms, the model helps answer:
+In simple terms, the model helps answer the sales team:

 > "Which borrowers are worth follow-up, and which borrowers are more likely to ghost the broker?"

+Answers to stakeholders:

+> "How should we position our next steps, and KPI's? and marketing reallocation "

 ---